Does Cranberry Juice Help You To Clean Marijuana Out Of Your System and Pass a Drug Test?

 So, let’s put this right.

-But do these components make this juice a strong agent for cleaning out your system for a drug test?
+But do these components make this juice a reliable agent for detoxing you from weed and other drugs?
 What do scientific experiment reports have to say?
 That’s what we’ll be finding out in this article.

-How Cranberry Juice Helps to Pass a Drug Test
+Why Cranberry Juice Can Help to Pass a Drug Test

 It Contains Salicylic Acid